msmhq/msm/README.markdown

 ## Support

 1. If you find a problem with MSM and you think the problem is one that requires changing code [submit an issue][issues] via GitHub.
-2. If you otherwise have a problem, question or suggestion you can email me directly at msm@marcuswhybrow.net.

 ## Upcomming features